coverclock/com-diag-hazer/README.md

 > In the summer of 2019, Google Earth Pro 7.1.8 no longer works on the most
 > recent edition of MacOS, 10.15 "Catalina".
 I can no longer do real-time
 > moving map displays using Google Earth Pro.
-Instead, I use the '''-C'''
+Instead, I use the -C
-> command line option of '''gpstool''' to save the PVT fixes to a CSV file,
+> command line option of gpstool to save the PVT fixes to a CSV file,
-> use the '''csv2kml''' script in Hazer to convert the CSV file to Keyhole
+> use the csv2kml script in Hazer to convert the CSV file to Keyhole
 > Markup Langauge (KML), then import the resulting KML file into Google Earth
 > Pro for visualization.